harshmendapara/harshmendapara/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=harshmendapara.harshmendapara)

-**"Hi, I'm Harsh Mendapara, a web developer and consultant passionate about crafting exceptional user experiences.
+**Hi, I'm Harsh Mendapara, a web developer and consultant passionate about crafting exceptional user experiences.
 I specialize in building robust and innovative solutions using JavaScript (TypeScript), Node.js, Vue.js, React, and a variety of databases and cloud platforms.

 I'm a lifelong learner, always eager to explore new technologies and contribute to impactful projects.
-Let's build something amazing together!"**
+Let's build something amazing together!**